slobodan-aleksic-biz/airms/README.md

 2) get into web
 - cd web
+- npm install
-- ng serve
+- npm start

-3) You can log in with the next credentials:
+3) You can log in at http://localhost:4200/ with the next credentials:
 - username: slobodan.aleksic.biz@gmail.com
 - password: Password123